Hastings Business Service

 My aim with the finished resume is to focus on your accomplishments, not dwell on tactical day-to-day items.
 If you can give numbers and percentages, this adds even more weight.

 I list references in a separate document -- except for federal resumes.
 When I come across "References Available on Request," I take it out -- it's passé.
-Keep your list ready in case an employer brings up the subject of references during an interview or phone visit.
+Don't offer your references till an employer asks for them -- often not till the interview stage or later.
 List contact information for each name shown.

 Don't Get Personal